rogerbeecham/rogerbeecham.github.io/_posts/2016-12-20-model-building-in-social-data-science.md

 ### Early views on the model output

 We wish to explore how well our assumptions dataset fits the observed geography of bikesare workplaces.
 We also want to know _where_ (in which LSOAs) the assumptions data performs  well and not so well, and also _by how much_.
 We can do this using standardised residuals from the Chi-statistic.
-Here our observed value is the number of bikeshare jobs in an LSOA and the expected value is derived from a contingency table that assumes independence between the two count distributions for our observed and assumptions dataset:</p>
+Here our observed value is the number of bikeshare jobs in an LSOA and the expected value is derived from a contingency table that assumes independence between the two count distributions for our observed and assumptions dataset:

 <p><pre>
 std.residual[lsoa_i] = (obs[lsoa_i] - exp[lsoa_i]) / sqrt(exp[lsoa_i])